quic/wifi-commonsys/README.md

 ##  License Information

-This project is licensed under the [BSD 3-Clause Clear](https://spdx.org/licenses/BSD-3-Clause-Clear.html).
+This project is licensed under the [BSD-3-Clause-Clear](https://spdx.org/licenses/BSD-3-Clause-Clear.html).
 For the full license text, please refer to the [LICENSE](LICENSE) file in this repository.